Letter spacing as a curve

 }

-The three params, rule in one line:
+The three parameters, with the rule on one line:

 // ls saturates into [min, max]: max at small sizes, min at large; base must sit between